 In October 2019, we entered into a license and collaboration agreement with Novartis for the development and commercialization of our then preclinical product candidate, PLN-1474, and up to three integrin research targets.
-In December 2019, we received an upfront license payment of \$50.0 million for the worldwide exclusive license to PLN-1474 and, upon achievement of the first patient dosing milestone, received a payment of \$25.0 million in the second quarter of 2020.
-Pursuant to the Novartis Agreement, we expect to receive research and development funding totaling up to \$19.6 million for PLN-1474 development services and funding of up to \$13.4 million for optional research and development services on the integrin research targets.
-Additionally, we are eligible to receive additional developmental, regulatory and commercial milestone payments of up to \$391.0 million if defined development, regulatory and commercialization milestones are achieved and tiered royalties, on a product-by-product basis based on annual net sales of products, at percentages ranging from high-single digits to low teens of the applicable licensed products and mid-single digits to high-single digits for any products resulting from the research programs.
-The IND application candidate was transferred to Novartis in the first quarter of 2021, and Novartis is responsible for all PLN-1474 development, manufacturing, and commercialization activities after the initial development period.
-As a result, we are reliant on Novartis and its efforts and capabilities with respect to the advancement of this candidate.
-If we or our collaborators are unable to successfully advance the development of our product candidates, including PLN-1474, or achieve milestones, revenue and cash resources from milestone payments under our collaboration agreements will be substantially less than expected.
+In December 2019, we received an upfront license payment of \$50.0 million for the worldwide exclusive license to PLN-1474 and have subsequently earned \$29.0 million of the \$416.0 million developmental, regulatory and commercial milestones under the arrangement.
+In the second quarter of 2022 we recognized a \$4.0 million target validation fee as Novartis exercised their right to opt-in to a research program and secured an exclusive license to compounds associated with an integrin research target.
+Pursuant to the Novartis Agreement, as amended, we expect to receive research and development funding totaling up to \$20.0 million for PLN-1474 development services and funding of up to \$18.4 million for optional research and development services on the integrin research targets.
+Substantially all of the services contemplated under the development plan and associated with integrin research targets had been completed as of December 31, 2022.

+As part of a broad strategic realignment, Novartis has discontinued clinical development in NASH and, as a result, discontinued development of PLN-1474.
+In February 2023, Novartis issued a termination notice for the collaboration and license agreement, and returned global rights to Pliant for PLN-1474.
+We may pursue additional collaborations to further clinical development of PLN-1474.
+Accordingly, we may become reliant upon the efforts and capabilities of others with respect to the advancement of this candidate.
+If we or our potential future collaborators are unable to successfully advance the development of our product candidates, including PLN-1474, or achieve milestones, revenue and cash resources from milestone payments under our collaboration agreements will be substantially less than expected.